Skip to main content

 1. Make an inventory of your third parties

 Start by making an inventory of all your third-party vendors and service providers.
-Next, classify them according to the level of their impact on your organization: low, medium, or high.
-The more critical data is exposed to a particular vendor, the higher that vendor’s possible impact on your organization.
+Next, classify them as low, medium, or high, according to the level of their potential impact on your organization.
+The more critical data that is exposed to a particular vendor, the higher the damage of a potential cybersecurity breach.
 Consider developing a framework for categorizing vendor impact and use it when starting to work with new subcontractors.

-Due diligence is also essential for understanding your third parties’ reliability, so conduct background checks and assessments of vendors’ attack surfaces.
+Due diligence is also essential for understanding your third parties’ reliability, so conduct background checks and third-party security risk assessments.
 When assessing and documenting the potential level of impact and security of your third parties, ask the following questions:

 2. Delineate responsibilities